 We license the intellectual property that is important to our business from Fluidigm Corporation ("Fluidigm") (which obtained this intellectual property portfolio from Helicos Biosciences Corporation ("Helicos")) pursuant to a non-exclusive licensing agreement.
-In addition, we sub-license intellectual property that is important to our business from Arizona Science and Technology Enterprises LLC pursuant to a non-exclusive sublicense.
-If we fail to comply with the terms of the licenses, the licensors could terminate these licenses.
+If we fail to comply with the terms of the license, Fluidigm could terminate the license.
 If these third parties who license intellectual property to us fail to maintain the intellectual property that we have licensed, or lose rights to that intellectual property, the rights we have licensed may be reduced or eliminated, which could subject us to claims of intellectual property infringement.
-Termination of these licenses or reduction or elimination of our licensed rights may result in our having to negotiate new or reinstated licenses with less favorable terms, or could subject us to claims of intellectual property infringement in litigation or other administrative proceedings that could result in damage awards against us and injunctions that could prohibit us from selling our products.
-In addition, these two license agreements are non-exclusive and the licensors may license the technology to our competitors, which may result is significant competition for us.
+Termination of our license from Fluidigm or reduction or elimination of our licensed rights may result in our having to negotiate new or reinstated licenses with less favorable terms, or could subject us to claims of intellectual property infringement in litigation or other administrative proceedings that could result in damage awards against us and injunctions that could prohibit us from selling our products.
+In addition, our license agreement from Fluidigm is non-exclusive and Fluidigm may license the technology to our competitors, which may result is significant competition for us.